-“The head,” he concluded, “seemed about ½º in diameter; the tail near 3º in length, and about one eighth of a degree in thickness.”
+"The head,” he concluded, “seemed about ½º in diameter; the tail near 3º in length, and about one-eighth of a degree in thickness.”

 Many have speculated over the ensuing centuries as to what the object might have been.
-Although ball lightning has been proposed, it is unusual for this phenomenon to last more than a few seconds (although there are notable exceptions to this, as apparent form various earth-light reports involving geophysical illuminations seen at various localities around the world).
+Although ball lightning has been proposed, it is unusual for this phenomenon to last more than a few seconds (although there are notable exceptions to this, as apparent from various earth-light reports involving geophysical illuminations seen at various localities around the world).
 Another candidate might be a meteor, although the object in question, remaining in the sky for half a minute, would have to be an exceptionally long duration meteor if this were the case.

-After more than two centuries, it would be difficult to estimate with any certainty what, precisely, Mortimer had seen on his return form the Royal Society that evening in 1742.
+After more than two centuries, it would be difficult to estimate with any certainty what, precisely, Mortimer had seen on his return from the Royal Society that evening in 1742.
 However, what cannot be disputed is that this is arguably the most detailed report of anomalous aerial phenomenon from this period in history, and observed by a man of science, no less.
 In fact, in many ways the quality of Mortimer’s observation is better than most modern UFO reports!

 Update: Special thanks to Theo Paijmans for providing a correction for this article; Mortimer's observation was published in Philosophical Transactions in 1746, not in 1743.